How do I cash in my small pension?

 • salary-based (defined benefit) pension plans.
 These are pensions provided by an employer from which the pension paid out to you is based upon how long you were with the scheme and how much you earned; or

 • certain employers’ defined contribution schemes (those that built up a pot of money) where a small pension is already being paid out to you.
-Note that the pension scheme has to be paying you the pension direct (called ‘in house’) – that is, the pot of savings has not been used to buy an annuity (an annuity is a regular income, usually paid for your lifetime by an insurance company).
+Note that the pension scheme has to be paying you the pension direct (called ‘in house’) – that is, the pot of savings has not been used to buy an annuity.

 When you first become entitled to your pension, many pension providers offer the opportunity to convert the whole (100%) of a ‘small’ pension into a one-off cash payment.
 This is known as ‘trivial commutation’ and the cash received as a ‘trivial commutation lump sum’.